Notes/Domino Best Practices: Master Checklist

 - Click here for the Calendaring & Scheduling Best Practices

 Note: Throughout this checklist, there may be articles that are listed under multiple sections, as they include content that applies to more than one topic.

 |developerWorks Notes/Domino Articles||Date Published|

 The IBM Domino documentation pages list product documentation, white papers, Redbooks, Redpapers, Redpieces, and additional documentation for supported releases of IBM Domino.

-The upgrade cookbook linked above provides recommended approaches for upgrading to IBM Notes and Domino 8.5.x.
-Within the cookbook you'll find best practices, lessons learned, key information and instructions, and links to more detailed information in other familiar resources including Technotes, Domino Administrator Guide topics, and Notes/Domino wiki articles.
+This upgrade cookbook linked above provides recommended approaches for upgrading to IBM Notes and Domino 10.x.
+Within the cookbook you'll find best practices, lessons learned, and key information and instructions.

 |Defining processes in your Notes/Domino environment